Let me set one thing straight here.

 Maybe It's Something Else

-So your website is in tip top shape, and you are optimizing your web pages, but still, traffic still isn’t growing how you would like.
+So your website is in tip-top shape, and you are optimizing your web pages, but still, traffic isn't growing how you would like.
 What's the deal?
 Well, maybe it is the content?
-Maybe the product that you are offering, and the keywords that you are trying to rank for just don’t mesh.
-Maybe your product USP isn't good.
+Perhaps the product that you are offering, and the keywords that you are trying to rank for don't mesh.
+Perhaps your product USP isn't right.
 It could be tons of different things.
 How can you check if this might be the case?
-Let’s say that you have a certain keyword that you want to rank for.
-You have created this piece of content for your site, it is optimized and you feel that you should be ranking well for it.
+Let's say that you have a particular keyword that you want to rank for.
+You have created this piece of content for your site, it is optimized, and you feel that you should be ranking well for it.

-My first course of action is always to open an incognito window and do a search for the term that we are trying to rank for.
+My first course of action is always to open an incognito window.
+I search the term that we are trying to rank for.
 If we are on page one, I make sure to open every page that falls above us in the listing.
-Then I sit down and analyze why it is that they are out ranking us.
+Then I sit down and analyze why it is that they are outranking us.
 The same goes even if you are not on the first page of the SERPs.
-Always look at what is already ranking, and ask yourself “Is what I am about to put out, better than all of the pages on the first page?”
+Always look at what is already ranking.
+Ask yourself this question.
+"Is what I am about to put out better than all of the pages on the first page?"
 If it is not, then you are going to have a tough time ranking.
 Just keep that in mind.

 Or Could It Be This…

-So you have gone through every part of this process and you still feel that you should be ranking!
+So you have gone through every part of this process, and you still feel that you should be ranking!
 What gives?
-Putting feelings aside, because many times feelings are wrong.
-In all honestly, the one thing that I see as the root cause of this is simple.
-It ties back to how time consuming this optimizing process is.
-Figuring out why something isn’t performing can take hours.
-People always forget, that as marketers we are also tasked with promotion.
-Oh glorious word.
+Putting feelings aside, because many times, emotions are wrong.
+In all honesty, the one thing that I see as the root cause of this is simple.
+It ties back to how time-consuming this optimizing process is.
+Figuring out why something isn't performing can take hours.
+People always forget that as marketers, we are also tasked with promotion.
+Oh, glorious word.
 PROMOTION.

 People have such a hard time with SEO companies.
 They ask, what can you do for me?
-Companies, have to say, well it depends….and then things get off to a shaky start.
-What do mean it depends?
-Where there is less demand, things are going to be harder in one aspect, where there is more, they are going to be harder in another aspect.
+Companies have to say, well, it depends…., and then things get off to a shaky start.
+What do I mean?
+It depends?
+Where there is less demand, things are going to be harder in one aspect, where there is more, they are going to be harder in another perspective.
 It might be easier for me to rank for a handful of terms in the middle of nowhere, but that might be because there is less comparative demand for these terms there.
-This means that we can have the rankings, but at the end of the day, we need to focus on what is going to convert.
+This means that we can have the rankings.
+At the end of the day, though, we need to focus on what is going to convert.

 On the other hand, going after these same terms in a major metropolitan city would end up eating up our entire management budget.
 The competition will also most likely be much more fierce, requiring out-of-the-box thinking that tends to be tough to scale.

 Yes, you can take demand from your competitors through better SEO.
 You can funnel that demand over to your website in an optimized fashion.
-You can’t (necessarily) create it.
-I say necessarily, because optimizations can have an impact on your branding, but the only thing that creates it, is promotion.
-So make sure that your websites technical SEO is in order, that your content is top-notch, and ensure that you are promoting it.
+You can't (necessarily) create it.
+I say necessarily because optimizations can have an impact on your branding, but the only thing that produces demand is promotion.
+So make sure that your website's technical SEO is in order, that your content is top-notch, and ensure that you are promoting it.
 If you follow these steps, then you are on your way to getting the SEO that you hear people talking about.